Joining the 100,000 Genomes Project research community

 - Foreign healthcare organisations (private or public) that undertake significant research activity

-Membership is not open to those who are employed by:
+Membership is not open to those who are self-employed or employed by:

 Individuals from the above excluded institutions may be eligible to apply if they are able to show that their employer supports a significant amount of independent research within their role.
 There may be other circumstances where an exception is appropriate.

 As a member of a GeCIP domain you will be given access to the 100,000 Genomes Project dataset.
 However, there are expectations of members of the GeCIP research community that go beyond data access and analysis.
-These include:
+These include (please note, students are not expected to be able to meet all of these requirements):

 - Contribution to the knowledge base for genome interpretation (for example via PanelApp)